lafayette96/vllm_summit_connect_darmstadt_2025.github.io/guide/step-2-registry-login.md

 **Step 2 \- Authenticate with Red Hat Container Registry**

+<span style="color:red">**This step is optional - we pre-pulled the required images for you!**</span>

-Login to Red Hat Registry (if your environment is not preconfigured):
+Login to Red Hat Registry:

 ```bash
 podman login registry.redhat.io
 ```

-Use either your own Red Hat account or the credentials provided in the session.
+Use either your personal Red Hat Developer account.